HjrAbdellaoui/PythonCalculatrice/README.md

 4- python calculator.py

 # Usage
-1- the C button to clear the screen.
+1- the C button to clear the screen.\n
 2- Del Button to delete the last character.

 # Author: ABDELLAOUI Hajar